 This letter was sent to us by an alumna who attended Oxford University and found that a Jesuit education carries benefits across the globe.
 We hear stories like this a lot, and we’re thrilled every time we do.

-I graduated from Canisius College in 2014 with a bachelor’s degree in history and political science, and have just begun graduate studies at the University of Oxford in England.
+I graduated from Canisius College with a bachelor’s degree in history and political science, and have just begun graduate studies at the University of Oxford in England.
 I want to share a recent experience that makes me proud of my Jesuit education.

 On the first day of classes at Oxford, our lecturer wanted to get a sense of where we were from and what we planned to study.
 We were asked in typical fashion to go around the room and say our name, our previous university, and our intended course of research.
 As one would expect, there were quite a few students who hailed from Oxford, Cambridge, Columbia and other very prestigious and well-known institutions.